amenti4k/amenti4k.github.io/_posts/2025-08-10-Compute-Is-Labor-AI-Native-Operator-PE.md

 But they're still thinking features, not architecture.
 The next wave will think differently.

 The playbook starts before close.
-You select ops-heavy, document-heavy, compliance-heavy businesses with stable demand and measurable SLAs: insurance services (TPAs, SIU, subrogation), healthcare RCM and ASC/MSO platforms, specialty finance ops and regional banks, logistics brokers and 3PLs, back-office BPOs and field services roll-ups.
-You baseline the work, run shadow evaluations to estimate autonomy potential, and budget the J-curve of data, SOP, and governance.
-You write reliability gates into the plan.
+Select ops-heavy, document-heavy, compliance-heavy businesses with stable demand and measurable SLAs: insurance services (TPAs, SIU, subrogation), healthcare RCM and ASC/MSO platforms, specialty finance ops and regional banks, logistics brokers and 3PLs, back-office BPOs and field services roll-ups.
+Baseline the work, run shadow evaluations to estimate autonomy potential, and budget the J-curve of data, SOP, and governance.
+Write reliability gates into the plan.

-Post-close, you stand up a PlatformCo that runs the autonomy stack with strict data separation and cross-portfolio standards.
-You ship a small set of flagship workflows, publish SLOs, and refuse to expand until error budgets allow.
-You instrument everything.
-You turn exceptions into assets.
-You expand only when you can reuse primitives.
-You price outcomes rather than seats.
-You report margin manufacturing instead of vibes.
+Post-close, stand up a PlatformCo that runs the autonomy stack with strict data separation and cross-portfolio standards.
+Ship a small set of flagship workflows, publish SLOs, and refuse to expand until error budgets allow.
+Instrument everything.
+Turn exceptions into assets.
+Expand only when primitives are demonstrably reusable.
+Price outcomes rather than seats.
+Report margin manufacturing instead of vibes.

 The cadence is dull by design: weekly throughput and exception burn-down; monthly capability backlog, governance review, drift and brittleness; quarterly expansion only when SLOs hold.
 Boring is a feature.
 It's also why it works.